datawire/todo/README.md

 You can put whatever logic you want to in the the auth service and implement/reimplement the auth service in whatever language you wish.

-Note: currently the auth service is hard coded to use a trial auth0 account.
-You should change this to use your own auth0 account if you would like to play with this as an auth0 integration.
-Alternatively if you want to bypass auth entirely to play with the other aspects of this application, just comment out the @requires_auth annotation in `auth/app.py`.
+Note: currently the auth service is hard coded to use basic authentication with a hard coded password of "todo".
+The auth0.py next to app.py contains boilerplate code to integrate with auth0.
+If you would like to play with this, you should change it to use your own auth0 account.
+Simply remove the logic currently in app.py, replace it with `return ('', 200)` and add a @requires_auth annotation (you will need to import the decorator from from auth0).

 ## Rationale